fbpx

 White Truffles

 Some of the finest white truffles in the world come from Alba, a town southeast of Torino.
-Truffle season, plus the chance to truffle hunt, happens roughly from September to December.
+Truffle season and the chance to truffle hunt happen roughly from September to December.

 What will you order first when you visit Italy’s Piedmont region?
 Comment below and let us know which dish—or dishes—you’re most excited to try!